writetohoney/ai-in-public-sector/syllabus.md

 *Tension: Deliver first versus govern first — and whether either, alone, is a complete theory of AI in the public sector.*

 **From states to institutions.** Taiwan and Alberta are *national and provincial* models, but the same variation runs down to the level of the department, agency, Crown corporation, and unit, which is where most students actually work.
-Before this session, review the [governance models catalogue](resources/governance-models.md): six approaches to governing and guardrailing AI, and why an arm's-length body's governance problem is genuinely different from a core department's.
+Before this session, review the [governance models catalogue](resources/governance-models.md): ten approaches to governing and guardrailing AI, and why an arm's-length body's governance problem is genuinely different from a core department's.
 The comparative lens is the same at every scale: deliver-first versus govern-first, and what each leaves out.

 *Discussion: Is the charge that Alberta is "simplistic compared to Taiwan" fair?
 Build the strongest case each way.
 Then apply the decoy argument to both: is either jurisdiction touching the political economy, or are they arguing over the wrong thing?
 What would a synthesis that took delivery, rights, and power seriously actually require?*